 The tours run from 7:30 a.m. until 11:30 a.m.
 Tuesdays through Thursdays, and 7:30 a.m. to 1:30 p.m. on Fridays and Saturdays (excluding federal holidays unless otherwise noted).
 You will need a government-issued ID to enter the White House on the day of your tour.
 International visitors must present their passports.
 The White House firmly restricts items that visitors can take with them during their tour, including cameras, handbags, bookbags, food/drink and strollers.
 For more information, visit the White House website or call the White House Visitors Center at (202) 456-7041.
 You can locate your Representative's office by visiting house.gov.

-The adjacent White House Visitor Center will reopen September 13, 2014.
+The adjacent White House Visitor Center reopend in September 2014.
 The visitor center underwent a $12.6 million transformation and is now an interactive and engaging experience for visitors.
-The new center will also include over 90 White House artifacts--many of which have never been on display before.
+The new center also includes over 90 White House artifacts--many of which have never been on display before.

 The White House is centrally located near a number of major attractions.
 Since it’s within walking distance of the National Mall, before or after your tour is a great time to see the Washington Monument and other memorials.
 You’re also near some of the most popular Smithsonian museums, including the American History Museum and the Natural History Museum.